arein/braintree_windows_phone_encryption/README.md

 ### Assembly File

-1. Simply download the assembly file from this repo and reference it to your Windows Phone project.
+1. Simply download the assembly file from this repo and reference it to your Windows Phone project (does not work for Windows 8).

-### Windows Phone Class Library
+### Windows Phone Class Library (Required for Windows 8 Projects)

 1. Clone this repo.
 2. Import the Braintree Windows Phone class library into your solution.